fgasdia/LMPTools.jl/README.md

 chaos(tx, rx, year, dists; alt=60e3)
 ```

+By default this package uses CHAOS-7.9.
+Alternate model coefficient `.mat` files can be loaded using `load_CHAOS_matfile`.

 ## Ionospheres

 Although not directly the ionosphere, the solar zenith angle is frequently needed for basic ionosphere models.
 This package provides